All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Best for: Flash sales on Delta and flexible dates

 Cost: Delta pricing is the most volatile of all the U.S. airlines.
-You can see the same dates for flights to Paris from both Chicago and Detroit fluctuate from 52,000 to 124,000 round trip.
-There can be some great deals on Delta — sometimes Flash Sales will have round trip tickets to Europe as low as 32,000 miles round trip!
-But they aren't predictable.
-If you want to book on Delta, you may find more consistent pricing by booking via one of their partners.
+There can be some great deals on Delta — sometimes Flash Sales will have tickets to Europe as low as 32,000 miles round trip!
+But they aren’t predictable.

 Transfer points from: